 - otherwise has the right to exercise or actually exercises significant influence or control or

 - has the right to exercise or actually exercises significant influence or control over a trust or firm that is not a legal entity, which in turn satisfies any of the first four conditions.

-Conditions (4) and (5) will capture formal and informal forms of influence or control.
+Conditions (4) and (5) capture formal and informal forms of influence or control.
 There is statutory guidance in the UK to assist with the meaning of “significant influence or control” which can be used to help establish whether a person has significant influence or control.

 If there are no people or legal entities that fulfil any of the conditions (1) - (5) above, the company should still hold a PSC Register, and should state on the register that there are no registrable people or entities.

 A corporate entity which is part of a group might also exercise significant control and fulfil the relevant criteria.
 A company must only record a legal entity in its PSC Register as a "registrable relevant legal entity" if such entity exercises significant control and is also:

 - required to hold its own PSC Register or

 - subject to Chapter 5 of the Disclosure and Transparency Rules (as set out in the UK’s Financial Conduct Authority PRA Handbook) or